Yeha-Tech/EthoMapsTermsOfUse/README.md

 #### 5. Intellectual Property

-- All content, including maps, logos, and software, is owned by **Ethiomap** and is protected under intellectual property laws.
-- You may not modify, reproduce, or distribute any part of the App without permission.
+- You may not modify, reproduce, or distribute the App without permission.

 #### 6. Limitation of Liability